Carson-DeSotel/Carson-DeSotel.github.io/_posts/2020-02-24-lessons-from-being-a-ta.md

 ## Welcome to College:
 There was a particular student that I had last semester who I particularly enjoyed helping.
 She was always enthusiastic about the material, and her enjoyment and self fulfillment from coming to a solution with my help made my day.

 I remember in particular the first time we met in lab.
-She had told me that she was a Freshman and was unsure that she was correctly placed into this course, having just come from highschool with the prerequisite couse fulfilled by AP Computer Science.
+She had told me that she was a freshman and was unsure that she was correctly placed into this course, having just come from highschool with the prerequisite couse fulfilled by AP Computer Science.
 In that moment, I had 2 goals:
 * to reassure her that she was doing okay
 * and to keep her motivated to stay in the course.